 - 1. Use BACKEND in spider processes set to MessageBusBackend - 2.
 In DB and SW workers BACKEND should point to DistributedBackend subclasses.
 And selected backend have to be configured. - 3.
 Every spider process should have it's own SPIDER_PARTITION_ID, starting from 0 to SPIDER_FEED_PARTITIONS.
 Last must be accessible also to all DB worker instances. - 4.
 Every SW worker process should have it's own SCORING_PARTITION_ID, starting from 0 to SPIDER_LOG_PARTITIONS.
 Last must be accessible to all SW worker instances. - 5.
 Both spiders and workers should have it's MESSAGE_BUS setting set to the message bus class of your choice and selected message bus have to be configured.

-Only Kafka message bus can be used in this mode out of the box and SQLAlchemy and HBase distributed backends.
+Only Kafka message bus can be used in this mode out of the box.

-This mode is suitable for broad crawling and large amount of pages.
+This mode is designed for crawling of web-scale large amount of domains and pages.

 1.3 Quick start single process